tsmx/obis-reader/README.md

    ```
    sudo adduser obis
    ```
 3. Grant the new user the right to read from the smartmeter connector.
-For most USB connected readers this is done by adding the user to the group dialout:
+For most USB connected readers available under `/dev/ttyUSBx` this is done by adding the user to the group `dialout`:
    ```
    sudo usermod -a -G dialout obis
    ```